juliansommer/workout-track/README.md

 # TODO

+- add instructions for self hosting - need to export the supabase schema and the required env variables
 - add more screenshots, video walkthrough too
 - pages
   make create workout page use react-hook-form and zod, needs error handling but works for now